 The interior of an object, according to Harman, is said to ‘withdraw’ from the external world: ‘the world in itself is made of realities withdrawing from all conscious access’.
 It is with this concept of withdrawal that OOO falls short; whilst Harman does not consider where the object’s ‘essence’ withdraws to, he —more importantly for this thesis—also fails to consider what happens when one object becomes another; does this essence change, or is it destroyed?
 We can find the answer to one of these questions by turning to another philosopher of OOO: Ian Bogost.
 Bogost explains withdrawal as follows: ‘When fire burns cotton, it takes part only in the cotton’s flammability, not in its other properties, or in its real essence, which withdraws interminably’.
 Fire, then, only interacts with one quality of cotton.
 This specific aspect of withdrawal can be better understood as partial interaction; some of the cotton’s qualities are inaccessible to fire (such as colour) and are subsequently irrelevant.
 What either theorist fails to address, however, is the question of what happens to this essence when cotton is now ash.
 Finally, as fire can alter or destroy these properties can the cotton really be said to withdraw?
-Given that OOO does not provide answers to these with this concept of withdrawal that OOO falls short; whilst Harman does not consider where the object’s ‘essence’ withdraws to, he —more importantly for this chapter—also fails to consider what happens when one object becomes another; does this essence change, or is it destroyed?
-We can find the answer to one of these questions by turning to another philosopher of OOO: Ian Bogost.
-Bogost explains withdrawal as follows: ‘When fire burns cotton, it takes part only in the cotton’s flammability, not in its other properties, or in its real essence, which withdraws interminably’.
-Fire, then, only interacts with one quality of cotton.
-This specific aspect of withdrawal can be better understood as partial interaction; some of the cotton’s qualities are inaccessible to fire (such as colour) and are subsequently irrelevant.
-What either theorist fails to address, however, is the question of what happens to this essence when cotton is now ash.
-Finally, as fire can alter or destroy these properties can the cotton really be said to withdraw?
 Given that OOO does not provide answers to these questions, we can only conclude that object-object interactions occur purely across the exterior surface of objects.